 The North Pole has an average temperature of -40 degrees Fahrenheit in the winter.
 This is an extremely cold temperature for any animal, even reindeer.
 Santa's reindeer, including Rudolph, need to have a lot of blood moving to and from their face and brains to help with breathing, thinking, and moving.

 All of these factors have come together to give Rudolph the glowing red nose that's helped Santa save Christmas more than once.
 Rudolph's nose is proof that we should love the things that make us a little

-Rudolph’s nose glows because it has a trait called “bioluminescence”, which means Rudolph’s nose has the ability to create its own light.
+Rudolph's nose glows because it has a trait called "bioluminescence", which means Rudolph's nose has the ability to create its own light.
 Rudolph can activate the light in his nose with a chemical reaction.
 As he got older, he learned to control the red glow and only use it when he needs it.
-Why is Rudolph’s nose red?

-Rudolph’s nose has more red blood cells than the average reindeer’s nose which causes it to have the red color.
-His nose doesn’t have thick skin, so the red color shows through instead of the normal black color.
-What are the benefits of Rudolph’s nose?
+Rudolph's nose has more red blood cells than the average reindeer's nose which causes it to have the red color.
+His nose doesn't have thick skin, so the red color shows through instead of the normal black color.

 Rudolph's glowing nose allows him to lead Santa's sleigh through the night.
 The extra red blood cells in his nose help it from freezing and gives him energy to lead the sleigh by carrying more oxygen-rich blood.